Niccolò Antonio Zingarelli

-Niccolò Antonio Zingarelli ([nikkoˈlɔ anˈtɔːnjo ddziŋɡaˈrɛlli]; 4 April 1752 – 5 May 1837) was an Italian composer, chiefly of opera.
+Niccolò Antonio Zingarelli ([nikkoˈlɔ anˈtɔːnjo ddziŋɡaˈrɛlli]; 4 April 1752 – 5 May 1837) was an Italian composer, chiefly of opera during the classical period.

 Life

 Early career

-Zingarelli was born in Naples, where he studied (from the age of 7) at the Santa Maria di Loreto Conservatory under Fenaroli and Speranza.
+Zingarelli was born in Naples, where he studied (from the age of 7) at the Santa Maria di Loreto conservatory under Fenaroli and Speranza.

 In 1789–1790 Zingarelli went to Paris to compose Antigone.
 He left France hurriedly at the time of the revolution and eventually returned to Italy.
-He was appointed maestro di cappella at Milan Cathedral in 1793, and remained there until 1794, when he took up the prestigious post of maestro di cappella at the Santa Casa, Loreto.
+He was appointed maestro di cappella at Milan Cathedral in 1793, and remained there until 1794, when he took up the prestigious post of maestro di cappella at the Basilica della Santa Casa, Loreto.

 Rome

 In 1804, Zingarelli was appointed choir master of the Sistine Chapel in Rome.
 Seven years later he publicly refused, as an Italian patriot, to conduct a Te Deum for Napoleon's new-born son, known as King of Rome, in St. Peter's Basilica.
 As a result of this refusal he was captured and taken to Paris.
 Nevertheless, the Emperor was a great admirer of Zingarelli's music and soon gave the composer his liberty.
 In addition, Zingarelli was awarded a state pension.